5 pieces of pop music inspired by classical music | FEATURE

 1.Eric Carmen ‘All by Myself’ / Rachmaninov’s Piano Concerto No 2 in C minor

-Let’s start with possibly the most famous example of classical music sampling.
+Let’s start off our list of pop music inspired by classical music with possibly the most famous example of classical music sampling.
 This 1975 power ballad, reinvigorated by Celine Dion in 1996, lifted its melody from the slow movement of Sergei Rachmaninov’s 2nd Piano Concerto, a piece also famously used to underscore the 1945 British film Brief Encounter.

 2. Lady Gaga’s ‘Alejandro’ / Vittorio Monti’s Csárdás